 play with each child individually -- and enjoy it!

-- Use roughhousing to give your child a good session of laughter a couple of times a day, which lessens anxiety.
+- Use roughhousing to give your child a good session of laughter a couple of times a day, which lessens anxiety and strengthens connection.

 - Connect with your child emotionally and physically throughout your day, by being empathic and responsive when they need you.

 - While you're moving your child through the schedule (dressing, brushing teeth, changing diapers, having meals), try to be fully present and warmly

 engaged with your child, so that they experience you as emotionally responsive.

 4. Get your child started on something.